jamiegonzalez/idk/Current-Source-Density-(CSD)-tool.md

 These tools can be found in the 'ERPLAB -> Datatype Transformations -> ' menu.
 A new dataset is generated, with CSD data in the place of EEG/ERP data.
 This is indicated within the data structure in the field EEG.datatype or ERP.datatype, which will be set to 'CSD'.

+This "Datatype Transform -> CSD" is for, for instance, when you wish to examine or do stats on the CSD data, or want to plot the CSD data in an ERP-like plot.
+Once the CSD transform has been applied to the dataset, that ERPset no longer contains voltage in ERP.data, and, instead, has the CSD data in that place.

 #### Requirements
 - ERPLAB v6.0 or higher.
 - A loaded EEGset or ERPset.